 The 2000 NLSY97 School Survey: Sample of all schools in the original 1996 NLSY97 school survey.
 In addition, vocational education school in the PSUs are included in the sample.
 Where NLSY97 respondents have moved to secondary schools with a 12th grade outside the 147 PSUs, those schools also are included.

-Please note there is a different process for obtaining confidential data about the original cohorts than the standard Geocode application used for the NLSY79, NLSY79 Young Adult, and NLSY97 cohorts.
+Please note the process for obtaining confidential data about the original cohorts includes an additional step.
 Information about the Original Cohorts Geocode data can be found at www.bls.gov/nls/request-restricted-data/request-original-cohorts-geocode-data.htm.

 The NLS program takes its legal and ethical obligations to protect the confidentiality of respondents very seriously.
 Without the trust and cooperation or respondents, the NLS program could not continue to be such a rich source of data for researchers and policymakers.
 More information about protecting the confidentiality of NLS respondents is available at: www.bls.gov/nls/handbook/2005/nlshc9.pdf.